MAN95-dev/The-Bookshelf/README.md

     python manage.py migrate
     ```

-10. Create your superuser to access the django admin panel and database with the following command, and then follow the steps to add your
-    admin username and password:
+10. You can now run the program locally with the following command:
     ```
-    python manage.py createsuperuser
-    ```

-11. You can now run the program locally with the following command:
-    ```
     python manage.py runserver
     ```

-12. Once the program is running, go to the local link provided and add `/admin` to the end of the ur.
-Here log in with your superuser
-    account and create instances of ShippingDestination and Product within the new database.

-13. Once instances of these items exist in your database your local site will run as expected.

 ## Heroku Deployment